Press-Play-On-Tape/SpaceCab/README.md

 - [SH 2018-07-05] ~~Thrusters are still not showing up on the title screen~~
 - [SH 2018-07-05] ~~On highscore screen when entering a name pressing down goes to letter j not Z.~~
+- When going back to the Title screen, the number on the sign disappears.